Carlos P. Garcia: 1961 presidential election

-Post-presidency and death
+Post-presidency and death (1961–1971)

 After his failed re-election bid, Garcia retired to Tagbilaran to resume life as a private citizen.

 On June 1, 1971, Garcia was elected delegate of the 1971 Constitutional Convention, where delegates elected him as president of the convention.
 However, on June 14, 1971, Garcia died from a heart attack on 5:57 p.m. at his Manila residence along Bohol Avenue (now Sergeant Esguerra Avenue), Quezon City.
-He was succeeded as president of the convention by his former vice-president, Diosdado Macapagal.

 Garcia was the first layman to lie in state in Manila Cathedral—a privilege once reserved for the Archbishops of Manila—and the first president to be buried at the Libingan ng mga Bayani.

 Family

 On May 24, 1933, he married Leonila Dimataga.
 The couple had a daughter, Linda Garcia-Campos.